The views expressed on this blog are my own and do not necessarily reflect the views of Oracle

-The kfed is an undocumented ASM utility that can be used to read and modify ASM metadata.
-The kfed does not depend on the mount state of ASM instance or ASM disk group, so it can be used with ASM instance down and on a disk group that does not mount.
-In fact kfed can be used on ASM disks with corrupt ASM metadata.
+The kfed is an undocumented ASM utility that can be used to read and modify ASM metadata blocks.
+It is a standalone utility, independent of ASM instance, so it can be used with either mounted or dismounted disk groups.
+The most powerful kfed feature is its ability to fix corrupt ASM metadata.

 $ cd $ORACLE_HOME/rdbms/lib